 Susanne's goal is to write stories that teach kids important life lessons.
 She also hopes her books help build a special bond between children and their parents.
 Growing up, Susanne's mom told her a special, favorite bedtime story that she remembers and holds dear to this day.
 That memory encouraged Susanne to create a tale of her own to tell, which is how Busker the Tusker came to life.

-In addition to reading books in elementary classrooms, Susanne has volunteered her time through Junior Achievement to help students learn about financial literacy, job readiness and entrepreneurship.
+In addition to reading books in elementary classrooms, Susanne has served as Board Member and volunteered her time with Junior Achievement to help students learn about financial literacy, job readiness and entrepreneurship.
 The state has recognized Susanne for her efforts helping hundreds of unemployed Arkansans find work through career fairs she has hosted and promoted.
 She has also served as Anchor and Reporter in Kennewick, Washington and Monterey, California.

 Susie's Stories, Inc is based out of Little Rock, Arkansas.
 The company represents a planned series of Children's Books by Author Susanne Brunner.